VijayBarige/Research-Methodology/README.md

 <img src="Images/accuracies%20graph.png" height=300>

 ## License
-This project requires no license anddd is open for all.
+This project requires no license and is open for all.

 ## Future Ideas
 - I want to build this project into a more interacrtive website, so that it can be made available to online users.